-How the Local Board coordinates with County Health and Human Services Agencies and other local partners who serve individuals who access Cal Fresh Employment and Training services.
+How the Local Board will coordinate with County Health and Human Services Agencies and other local partners who serve individuals who access Cal Fresh E&T services.

 The County of Santa Cruz's Human Services Department (HSD) administers the CalFresh and WIOA programs and in fiscal year 2017-18 moved the WIOA program under the same division as CalFresh, Employment and Benefits Services Division.
 Additionally, these programs share the same Division Director.
 This organizational structure provides opportunities for streamlined collaboration and a means to better connect CalFresh clients with workforce services.
-As mentioned previously, there is a high degree of co-enrollment between these programs - 47% of WIOA Adult, 38% of Dislocated Worker, and 48% of Youth are co-enrolled in CalFresh.
+As mentioned previously, there is a high degree of co-enrollment between these programs - 47% of WIOA Adult, 29% of Dislocated Worker, and 41% of Youth are co-enrolled in CalFresh.

-The CalFresh program along with the Santa Cruz Homeless Services Center (HSC) and the Downtown Streets Team continue to be a strong collaboration to provide CalFresh Employment and Training services, and Second Harvest Food Bank to conduct outreach.
-The HSC has one full-time case manager that provides one-on-one services and operates a small job search center that provides services similar to that of the AJCC.
-Second Harvest Food Bank conducts outreach throughout the county, connecting with the migrant farmworker population in the agricultural areas and the large immigrant community in south county.
+The CalFresh program contracts with the Santa Cruz Homeless Services Center (HSC) and the Downtown Streets Team to provide CalFresh Employment and Training services, and Second Harvest Food Bank to conduct outreach.
+The HSC has one full-time case manager that provides one-on-one services and also operates a small job search center that provides services similar to that of the AJCC.
+Second Harvest Food Bank conducts outreach throughout the County, connecting with the migrant farmworker population in the agricultural areas and the large immigrant community in south county.

 Partners who serve CalFRESH recipients work closely together and meet on a regular basis through the Career Center Operator meetings and SCCWDB meetings.
-Additionally, there is an established "warm hand-off" referral process through the local Universal Referral form used by partner staff, and shared labor market information tools - the SantaCruz.careerconcourse.com and the Monterey Bay Economic Partnership, which were developed by the SCCWDB.
+Additionally, there is an established "warm hand-off" referral process through a Universal Referral form used by partner staff, and shared labor market information tools - the SantaCruz.careerconcourse.com and the Monterey Bay Economic Partnership, which were developed by the SCCWDB.
 Collaboration and communication between the CalFresh and WIOA programs have become more efficient with HSD's decision to move WIOA under the Employment and Benefit Services Division alongside CalFresh.

-How the Local Board coordinates with Local Child Support Agencies and other local partners who serve individuals who are non-custodial parents.
+How the Local Board will coordinate with Local Child Support Agencies and other local partners who serve individuals who are non-custodial parents.

 The regional DCSS office oversees services in Santa Cruz and San Benito Counties with the Santa Cruz County office located in the city of Santa Cruz.
-Santa Cruz County DCSS services include establishing court orders for paternity, child support and medical coverage; locating non-custodial parents and their assets to enforce court orders; maintaining accounts of payments paid and past due; modifying court orders when appropriate; enforcing court orders for child, family and medical support; and spousal support in conjunction with child support.
-As of the end of January 2023, their current caseload is over 4,600 individuals.
+Santa Cruz County DCSS services include establishing court orders for paternity, child support and medical coverage; locating noncustodial parents and their assets in order to enforce court orders; maintaining accounts of payments paid and past due; modifying court orders when appropriate; enforcing court orders for child, family and medical support; and spousal support in conjunction with child support.
+As of February 2021, their current caseload is over 4,800 individuals.